 Let’s Get To Know Each Other

 You can meet me at conferences and user groups where I love to share my experience and knowledge about Microsoft SQL Server.
-I look forward to meeting you there in person.
+So far, I have spoken at 71 conference and user groups and do not intend to change anything in the near future.
+I look forward to meeting you in person.

 Just a short break ...

 thu14feb7:00 PM9:30 PMI will speak at SQL PASS EssenWays to increase the Performance of Transactions in Microsoft SQL Server7:00 PM - 9:30 PM GDS Business Intelligence GmbH, Karlstraße 152, 45329 Essen, Germany